Week

 Most

-similar to a bean sprout.
-Although the grain itself is soft and
+to a bean sprout.
+Although the grain itself is

 Since